Scale your business with our modular plugins.

 How to Add a Custom Checkout Message

-In this section, you’ll learn to display a custom message on your checkout page.
+This section teaches you to display a custom message on your checkout page.
 First, in your dashboard, go to Pages > Checkout.

 checkout page